Ashton-Sidhu/CTFs/README.md

 # CTFs
-Scripts used during CTFs or CTF challenges
+Scripts or code used for CTFs or "CTF challenges".
+For more information on CTFs: http://www.openctf.com/html/firstctf.html

 ## CTF Challenges
 I do challenges from the following sites: